 Don’t slip on a banana.
 Simple as that.

 Play cards from your hand to protect yourself, then spin the banana.
 If the banana’s pointing at you, play a card to deflect it to someone else.
-If you’re out of cards, you take a stabbed card.
-Collect 3 stabbed cards and you’re out – everyone else counts cards in their hand.
+If you’re out of cards, take a slipped card.
+Collect 3 slipped cards and you’re out – everyone else counts cards in their hand.
 Most cards in hand wins.
-You want to play enough cards to protect you while keeping enough cards to win.
+You want to play enough cards to protect you while keeping enough cards to win…